Audio dequantization using instantaneous frequency: Method

 \RestyleAlgo{ruled}

-The algorithm utilizes proximal operators of the functions present in the minimization, which in the case of the $\ell_1$ norm correspond to the soft-thresholding, in the case of the consistent indicator function it is the projection onto the set $\Gamma$.
-For the inconsistent case it is given by
+The algorithm utilizes proximal operators of the functions present in the minimization, which in the case of the $\ell_1$ norm correspond to the soft-thresholding, and in the case of the indicator function (consistent case) it is the projection onto the set $\mathit\Gamma$.
+In the inconsistent case, the proximal operator is \cite{Beck2017:First.Order.Methods}